ybgskr12/Reforestation/README.md

-## Why did the melons plan a big wedding?
-Because they cantaloupe!
+## What's the difference between a poorly dressed man on a tricycle and a well dressed man on a bicycle?
+Attire.